indrimuska/jquery-editable-select/README.md

 If the height of the list rises above 160px, a scrollbar is displayed.

-You can change the max-height of the list box by css:
+You can change the max-height of the list box by overriding this css rule:

 ```css
 .es-list { max-height: 160px !important; }